Alistair1231/Kittens-Game-automation-and-tools/README.md

 # Kittens-Game-automation-and-tools
 - **UI** now with completly reworked UI!
-Also planned is saving the state of the checkboxes in together with the Kittens Game save, for now, some are prechecked.
+Also planned is saving the state of the checkboxes together with the Kittens Game save.
+For now, some are prechecked.
 - **auto pray** clicks pray when faith full
 - **auto workshop** craft resources when full
   - only when > 95% full and doesn't craft all so you have always some available